minamijoyo/tfupdate/README.md

 # tfupdate

-Update version constraints in your Terraform configurations
+Update version constraints in your Terraform configurations.

-# Why?
+It is a best practice to break your Terraform configuration and state into small pieces based on the environments and frequency of changes to minimize the impact of an accident.

-It is a best practice to break your Terraform configuration and state into smaller pieces based on the frequency of updates to minimize the impact of an accident.
+It is also recommended that you lock versions of Terraform core and dependent providers to avoid unexpected breaking changes.
+If you decided to lock version constraints, you probably want to keep them up to date frequently to reduce the risk of version upgrade failures.
-It is also recommended that you lock versions of Terraform core and dependent providers and keep them up to date by updating them regularly.
+It's easy to update a single directory, but what if it's scattered across multiple directories?
-However, it is a toil to update the version constraints scattered across multiple directories in Terraform configurations.
+Of course you can do it with find, xargs, and sed, but it is fragile because it doesn't really understand HCL.

 That is why I wrote a tool which parses Terraform configurations and updates all version constraints at once.